Open your agent in the console and select Tools, then open the Caches tab.

 How caches work with Functions

-When you select a cache in a Function:
+When you select a cache in an HTTP or HTTPS Function:

 - Leilani checks that cache before running the Function.